How Gillett Became the ATV Capital of the World

 Excitement was running high!
 The Rail Runners ATV Club was developing 20 acres west of the city into a year-round ATV park, but the club later folded and the park closed.
 Although a setback, for sure, the local snowmobile club came on board to support ATV riding in the community.
 The Gillett Sno & ATV Riders maintain 18 miles of trails through Gillett, Underhill and Maple Valley.
 These trails connect with the 89-mile Nicolet State Trail that runs through Oconto, Florence, and Forest counties and the Nicolet National Forest.

 In 2013, the city developed Nicolet Trail Campground, located at the start of the ATV trail.
 Its campsites are large enough to accommodate ATV/UTV trailers.
+In 2019, the city installed a bathroom and shower building at Zippel Park.
+The facility has two unisex restrooms, each with two stalls and two showers for people using the trails.

 Future of ATVing